 How much has the US-China tariff war impacted economic outcomes in China?
 We address this question using high-frequency night lights data, together with measures of the trade exposure of fine grid locations constructed from Chinese firms' geo-coordinates.
 Exploiting within-grid variation over time and controlling extensively for grid-specific contemporaneous trends, we find that each 1 percentage point increase in exposure to the US tariffs was associated with a 0.59% reduction in night-time luminosity.
-We combine these with structural elasticities that relate night lights to economic outcomes, motivated by the statistical framework of Henderson et al. (2012).
-The negative impact of the tariff war was highly skewed across locations: While grids with negligible direct exposure to the US tariffs accounted for up to 70% of China's population, we infer that the 2.5% of the population in grids with the largest US tariff shocks saw a 2.52% (1.62%) decrease in income per capita (manufacturing employment) relative to unaffected grids.
-By contrast, we do not find significant effects from China's retaliatory tariffs.
+Combining these with structural elasticities that relate night lights to economic outcomes, we find that this negative impact was highly skewed across locations: While grids with negligible direct exposure to the US tariffs accounted for up to 70% of China's population, we infer that the 2.5% of the population in grids with the largest US tariff shocks saw a 2.52%(1.62%) decrease in income per capita (manufacturing employment) relative to unaffected grids.
+By contrast, we do not find significant effects from China's retaliatory tariffs, and offer suggestive evidence of several channels through which Chinese firms might have mitigated the impact of tariffs on imported inputs.
+We obtain similar findings from a parallel analysis conducted at the prefecture level, indicating that these grid-level impacts had discernible negative aggregate consequences.